foundersandcoders/coursebook/src/learn/database/index.md

 ## Setting up your schema

 Relational databases need a defined schema to tell them how to organise your data.
 This helps them structure your data effectively.
-A simple schema is a collection of `CREATE TABLE` statements that you run against your database to create the tables and columns you need.
+A simple schema is a collection of `CREATE TABLE` statements that you run against your database to create the tables and columns it needs.
 You could write all this inside strings in a `.js` file, but it's nicer to use a separate `.sql` file.

 Let's create a simple schema that will let us store tasks for a to-do list.
 Create a new file `database/schema.sql`: